 Blood clot prevention

 You may be prescribed medicines to slow down the rate at which your ventricles are beating and help bring the heart rate to a normal level.
-Medicines used to control the heart rate include groups of medicines called beta blockers (for example, metoprolol, bisoprolol and carvedilol), or calcium channel blockers (diltiazem and verapamil).
+Medicines used to control the heart rate include groups of medicines called beta blockers (eg, metoprolol, bisoprolol and carvedilol), or calcium channel blockers (diltiazem and verapamil).
 If your heart rate is still not settled with beta blockers and calcium channel blockers, your doctor may also add digoxin.

 Other treatment options